-Documenting your work takes time you don’t always have, but a lack of documentation is harmful to productivity and collaboration.
+Documenting your work takes time you don’t always have, but a lack of documentation eventually leads to a decline in collaboration and productivity.

 What Are Mermaid Diagrams?